okeshawarz/prospectus/draft5.md

 particular factor of production.
 Without accounting for the role of landlords, any account of the role of rents in urban growth (which is likely to quite large) will likely be insufficient.
-I follow this with a presentation of the classical political-economic thought on land rents and growth, followed by a formal presentation of a broadly Marxian-Georgist account of growth and distribution in an urban economy.
+I follow this with a presentation of the classical political economy thought on land rents and growth, followed by a formal presentation of a broadly Marxian-Georgist account of growth and distribution in an urban economy.